KartheekLade/CANalyse/README.md

 Note:
 -------------
 * Code is constantly being updated for fixing the bugs, Errorhandling and smooth experience.
-If you face any problems send a DM or raise a issue, We (I and the contributors) will be happy to help as much as I can.
+If you face any problems send a DM or raise a issue, We (I and the contributors) will be happy to help as much as we can.
 * Thanks to developers who created python-can and other libraries used in this tool <3

 Warning :warning:  !